9 Dietary Changes That Will Help With Uterine Fibroids

 Studies show that diets rich in greens will decrease your likelihood of developing uterine fibroids in the first place.

-Try adding a salad into your daily routine and be sure to include lots of green vegetables like spinach.
+Try adding a salad into your daily routine and be sure to include lots of green vegetables daily.

 Research on uterine fibroids shows that diets with a lot of red meat, particularly beef, can make your symptoms worse.